serverless/enterprise/docs/update.md

 $ sls deploy
 ```

+If you are running `sls deploy` in a CI/CD Pipeline, then you'll also need to [configure your CI/CD Pipeline to work without needing to interactively login](./running-in-cicd.md)

 # Explore Serverless Safeguards and Serverless Insights by deploying a sample Service Template

 You can also explore Insights and Safeguards by deploying our Enterprise Template.